Originally posted on August 20, 2020, and Updated October 2, 2020, to reflect recommendations of the Administrative Law Judge.

 If you’re interested in reading more about Fresh Energy’s stance on DLI’s decision, check out a past blog post where we explain why we do not believe state law required the delay.

 U.S. Department of Energy analysis found that the new model code (2018 IECC) would result in an under two percent increase in energy efficiency compared to the 2015 IECC, the previous model code.
 However, Minnesota chose not to adopt the 2015 IECC and our current residential energy code is based on the 2012 IECC – an even more outdated version.
 In addition to this, the Minnesota DLI requested that the U.S. DOE conduct a Minnesota-specific analysis to outline potential savings using our current (2012 IECC) code as the baseline.
 The Minnesota-specific analysis found an average of $536 increase in construction costs with a potential energy savings of $131 a year.
 This means that the additional costs would be paid for in energy savings in just over four years, not to mention the ongoing energy savings building owners will get for the decades their building is in use.

-In the coming months, more than two years since the code adoption process began, the residential energy provisions are finally being considered as an addition to Minnesota’s 2020 building code.
+In September 2020, more than two years since the code adoption process began, the residential energy provisions were finally being considered as an addition to Minnesota’s 2020 building code.
 However, since the 2020 building code has already come into effect, DLI would need to reopen the rulemaking process.
 In order to do this, they need a hearing and recommendation from an Administrative Law Judge (ALJ).
-Fresh Energy submitted joint comments with stakeholders, including Midwest Energy Efficiency Alliance, who represented Fresh Energy at the ALJ hearing.
+In August 2020, Fresh Energy submitted joint comments with stakeholders, including Midwest Energy Efficiency Alliance, who represented Fresh Energy at the ALJ hearing.
 Fresh Energy will continue to submit public comments in support of reopening the rulemaking process – the first step in including updated residential energy provisions in Minnesota’s 2020 building code.